Damselfish: Domestication of mysid shrimps

-Longfin damselfish (Stegastes diencaeus) around Carrie Bow Cay, Belize (16°48.15′N, 88°04.95′W) are shown to actively protect planktonic mysids (Mysidium integrum) in their reef farms.
+Longfin damselfish (Stegastes diencaeus) around Carrie Bow Cay, Belize (16°48.15′N, 88°04.95′W), have been shown to actively protect planktonic mysids (Mysidium integrum) in their reef farms.
 The mysids fertilize the algae grown in the reef farms with their excretes which in turn helps the damselfish who feed on algae to be healthier.
-In the reef farms that house mysids, damselfish aggressively defends the farm area against other fish that would predate on the mysids, significantly more so than they do when their farms do not house mysid shrimps.
+In the reef farms that house mysids, damselfish aggressively defends the farm area against other fish that would prey on the mysids, significantly more so than they do when their farms do not house mysid shrimps.
 These damselfish would eat similar small invertebrates.
-Despite of that, they are docile towards mysid shrimp.
+Despite that, they are docile towards mysid shrimp.
 In the area, mysid shrimps are not found in swarms except in the farms maintained by damselfish.
 All these observations point to a pet-like relationship between the mysid shrimps and longfin damselfish in the area, with damselfish being the domesticator and mysids being the domesticate.